Skip to Content

 For some owl species, hooting can have individual variations.
 This is like how people have distinct voices.

-Because of these unique variations, owls can differentiate between neighbors and strangers.
+Because of these unique vocalizations, owls can differentiate between neighbors and strangers.
 These birds are usually more aggressive to owls they don’t recognize.

 Barred Owls